zonemaster/zonemaster-backend/docs/installation.md

 target system :

 * the chosen operating system
-* sudo (only for installation and other administrative tasks)
 * curl (only for post-installation sanity check)
 * [Zonemaster Engine](https://github.com/dotse/zonemaster-engine/blob/master/docs/installation.md) is installed